The role of special education teachers varies from school to school and from student to student.

 How Special Education Teachers Work With General Education Teachers

-Another thing he may do is observe students in the classroom.
-He may also do informal educational assessments.
-That way he can see how things are going and think about what accommodations can be made.
+Special education teachers might also observe students in the classroom and do informal assessments of kids.
+That lets them see how things are going and think about what

-The special education teacher also helps figure out how to implement those accommodations.
-He helps to create and track the data for behavior intervention and classroom management plans.
-And he may also help general education teachers modify lesson plans.
+They also help figure out how to implement those accommodations.
+They help to create and track the data for behavior intervention and classroom management plans.
+And they might help general education teachers adapt lesson plans.

 How Special Education Teachers Work With Students